OperaVaria/lfpch/docs/README.md

 meson install -C builddir
 ```

-On Linux, the app installs to the conventional Unix filesystem locations ('/usr/bin' and '/usr/share'), and can be run with the "lfpch" command.
+With the Meson install method, on Linux, the app installs to the conventional Unix filesystem locations ('/usr/bin' and '/usr/share'), and can be run with the "lfpch" command.
 On Windows, the target directory for all files is 'C:\Tools\lfpch'.

 ## Other